I have been researching and writing about consumer products for over 13 years.

 Know the diameter/dimensions of your bed legs/casters to assure a fit.
 Most of these lifts allow the leg or caster to sit down into a well but some require you to remove existing feet/wheels and to screw on the risers.
 Either choice can be a good one, but you need to know how easy/difficult installation will be and that it will work for your purposes.

 If you want 8" of additional height, then a non-stackable 3" riser won't work.
 The higher you raise a piece of furniture the more concern you need to have about stability.

-Most will come in a set of 4.
-Four lifts is generally enough for any chair, table or bed.
-However, if you have a long sofa or a large bed, then 6 or more may be necessary for center support.
+Most will come in a set of four.
+Four lifts are generally enough for any chair, table or bed.
+However, if you have a long sofa or a large bed, then six or more may be necessary for center support.

 Know how much weight the bed risers can support.
 In the case of a bed, sofa or chair, you need to then compare that to the weight of the furniture as well as the people who will be occupying it.
 Some manufacturers will indicate the weight that a single riser can handle and others will indicate the weight the entire set can handle.

 Tips on Installing Your Bed Risers